 - Issues related to functions and features: The same component behavior is difficult to predict for different devices and operating systems.
 The proper functionality should work for all device configurations and have minimal to no disruptions.

-Also check: A Quick Guide To Mobile Application Testing
+Also check: A Guide to Mobile Application Testing

 The types of mobile compatibility testing